 ASO for Education apps in India

-India edtech = Android-first + price-sensitive, with English as a workable base and Hindi/regional unlocking depth.
+India edtech = Android-first + price-sensitive, with English as a workable base and Hindi/regional adding depth.
 Huge exam-prep demand; research how Indian learners actually search; and if you target kids, clear the children’s-privacy rules.

 - If you target children, Apple’s Kids-Category rules and COPPA-style children’s-privacy requirements apply (no third-party ads/analytics, parental gates).